Speaking of Goldman Sachs, Timothy Haight,

 They should be given a topic for the debate (entitlements, Iran, whatever) and be set free to examine it.
 Those issues can be discussed at length and in more depth without the interference of media personalities who, besides being biased one way or the other, are often more interested in the promotion of themselves or their companies.

-Mark Steyn also has a post on the subject:
+Mark Steyn also has a

 This country is broke, and the unprecedented scale of its brokeness is an existential threat.
 Yet, with the exception of Newt’s occasional flashes of contempt for the questioners, everyone else plays along with this absurd game.
 It’s not merely that the GOP is letting the left frame the contest but that a party willing to dignify this pitiful charade is sending a broader message about the likelihood of its mustering the determination to stand up to a Democrat-media establishment once in office and effect meaningful course correction.